Enzojz/ultimate_station_2/tutorial/readme.md

 ![image](./image/2_1.jpg)

 ### 2.2 Numeric radius modifier
 A numeric radius modifier changes the radius of its parent layout module in numeric way.
 When the modifier is activated, the player see two columns of button, with increment of each click show in the middle.
 On the left is the positive change, and the right side is the negative change.
-The buttons are in triangles, the direction of the triangle indicats the direction of change.
+The buttons are in triangles, the direction of the triangle indicates the direction of change.

 ![image](./image/2_2.jpg)

-To remove the radius paramter from the layout module, click on the "⊘" button, then the radius of the track will be infered.
+To remove the radius paramter from the layout module, click on the "⊘" button, then the radius of the track will be inferred.

 ![image](./image/2_2_2.jpg)